MeinAccount/com.mrk.wcf.tracking/README.md

 ---------

 * Management of tracking providers
+* Automatic compression of tracking code
 * @todo Page for opt-out of tracking
 * @todo Goal / Conversions tracking API

 Why don't use the footer-code option?
 ------------------------------------
 This packages contains an easy to use API for tracking goals / conversions.
 For example tracking whether an user has registered is only one click away.
-Additionally the management and updating of multiple tracking providers is a lot easier.
+Additionally the management of multiple tracking providers is a lot easier.

 License
 -------